 Business attorneys often specialize in certain areas, but most can provide professional guidance in a number of relevant areas including:

+Preparation | Deciding on whether to do a stock sale or asset sale and what implications that may have for you now and in the future.
 Ensuring organizational documents are up to date and fill in any missing information.
-As a seller, you “represent” they are complete and up to date as part of the sale.
+As a seller, you “represent” they are complete and up to date as part of the sale. |

-Drafting, reviewing or approving employment agreements, non-compete agreements, promissory notes and customer contract details.
+Business Specific Items | Dealing with intellectual property and the potential transfer of these items.
+Drafting, reviewing or approving employment agreements, non-compete agreements, promissory notes and customer contract details. |

+Closing & Beyond | Editing and approving language in the purchase agreement.
 Addressing the nature of representations and warranties (often referred to as “Reps and Warranties”).
+Ensuring final documents get signed and the appropriate money gets exchanged on time. |

 When interviewing business attorneys be sure to understand which services they provide and how much experience they have performing them with businesses of your size and in your industry.